 It was in grad school that I strayed from the research path to pursue a more clinical route (counseling).

 Today, to satisfy my appetite for science, I subscribe to ScienceDaily, an amazing site that posts short summaries of the latest findings in health, technology, and society.

-Here are some of the more interesting findings from ScienceDaily in 2019 (and it’s only April!):
+Here are some of the more interesting research findings from ScienceDaily in 2019 (and it’s only April!):

 February 21, 2019